 The following deadlines must be met if the proposal is to be accepted for submission to the Department of Music and to the Charles Center.
 Late submissions will not be accepted.

-First Monday in April: Final version of the honors proposal should be submitted to the thesis advisor for review and approval.
-The advisor may choose to (1) accept the proposal, (2) require that the proposal be revised and resubmitted to the advisor no later than the second Monday in April, or (3) reject the proposal, in which case it must be withdrawn.
-In the first case (or second case, pending successful revision), the advisor will forward the proposal to the Academic Faculty of the Department of Music by the second Wednesday of April.
-The proposal will be discussed at a meeting prior to the end of the academic year.
+First Day of classes in January: Final version of the honors proposal should be submitted to the thesis advisor for review and approval.
+The advisor may choose to (1) accept the proposal, (2) require that the proposal be revised and resubmitted to the advisor no later than the second Wednesday in January, or (3) reject the proposal, in which case it must be withdrawn.
+In the first case (or second case, pending successful revision), the advisor will forward the proposal to the Academic Faculty of the Department of Music.
+The proposal will be discussed at the February department meeting.
 The advisor may bring the proposal to the music faculty at a regular meeting of the music department for advice and commentary prior to the submission deadline.

 It is incumbent upon the student to submit the strongest possible proposal to the Department of Music, for the faculty will review a given proposal only once.
 If the Department of Music's decision is favorable, the student may submit the proposal to the Charles Center no later than the College-wide deadline imposed by the Charles Center.